 Three good reasons to cash out your German pension contributions

 Therefore, under what conditions is a cashout generally recommended?
-What are the reasons why you should do a cashout?
+What are the three good reasons to cashout your German pension?

 - You have worked less than five years in Germany (60 months).
 This period is considered as the minimum insurance period and is the prerequisite for you to receive a pension.